History of the 13th Massachusetts Volunteers

 and bunting

 decorated the streets along the way.
+A

-large banner ‘WELCOME HOME THIRTEENTH’ hung on the front gallery.
-Ladies crowded the hall.
-Chaplain Noah Gaylord gave
+large banner ‘WELCOME HOME THIRTEENTH’ hung on the front

 a prayer followed by

-speeches from Mayor Lincoln of Boston
+speeches from Mayor Lincoln of Boston,

 and representatives of the governor.
+Colonel Leonard spoke,

-Col. Leonard spoke, thanking everyone for the
+thanking everyone for the

 reception and then relating

 events in the history of the regiment.
+Gen. Hartsuff gave a

-Gen. Hartsuff gave a brief speech and
+brief speech and

 Chaplain Gaylord gave the